CRAFT IN SCHOOLS & COMMUNITY OUTREACH

 In 2013, Craft in America initiated a pilot program with Fairfax High School Arts Magnet to bring artists into the classroom and students into the Craft in America Center.
 We then added Van Nuys High School to our school outreach program in 2015.
 In 2016 the Craft in America Center began working with Rosewood Elementary and Clinton Middle School, which expanded the age range of the students we reach.
 We welcome collaboration with schools across Los Angeles and the San Fernando Valley who wish to visit our Center and meet with artists.
 We strive to give local, underserved public school students the chance to meet some of the leading working, professional artists in the field and to hear personally about these artists’ careers and how they create their art.
 Our hope is to continue to grow this program in order to serve more schools and educate young students about the power of the handmade and the meaning of craft.

 Since 2012, Craft in America has partnered with Otis College of Art and Design’s Integrated Learning class, Clay in L.A.:1945 to Present as a site partner.
 Students visit the Center every semester to discuss the current exhibition, watch episode footage and draw connections to their class work and personal practices.
 The students also utilize the library resources at the Center to investigate the importance of craft on a regional level.
-In one particular project, they examined the history of the Otis Ceramic Department, specifically the impact that Peter Voulkos had on the early studio clay artists in the 1950s.
-Below is a selection of their final reports.
+In one particular project, they examined the history of the Otis Ceramic Department and specifically the impact of Peter Voulkos on the early studio clay artists in the 1950s.

 Primary Faculty: Joan Takayama-Ogawa